junxit/us-congress-bills-112/metadata.md

 - 2012-03-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1288)
 - 2012-03-08 — The previous question was ordered pursuant to the rule. (consideration: CR H1287)
 - 2012-03-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-03-12 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-03-13 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 334.